 - Latency of DNS resolution has a profound impact on the performance of workloads and services, from response time to overall system load.
 Keeping DNS resolution as close to a workload as possible ensures the best performance as well as site resiliency if network links become unavailable.

-- Do the DNS servers you use provide authoritative name services for customer-facing and external services?
+- Do the DNS servers you use supply authoritative name services for customer-facing and external services?
 If those systems are unavailable will your customers be unable to reach you?
 Many cloud providers have DNS services that can be used across local clouds and global public cloud regions.
 This can add resilience while simplifying management & workload migrations with hybrid deployments.

 - “Split-brain” DNS methods, where one view of an environment is available to some clients, and another view is available to others, can be a useful tool for organizations.
 It also can be very confusing and lead to errors if there are multiple sources of authoritative information.
 The phrase “security through obscurity” was coined many years ago to describe the act of hiding things to secure them.
 This is not a legitimate approach to security.
-Omitting DNS records in the hopes that attackers will not find a system tends only to make cloud and virtual infrastructure administrators’ jobs much harder, for no actual security gain, and leads to outages and unnecessary complexity, as well as the inability to use service DNS entries to make services flexible and portable.

 - How will your workloads reach the DNS server?
 Does your organization employ “service IPs” for DNS that are highly available, moving between DNS servers, or an anycast routing scheme to direct traffic to the nearest DNS resolver?